Pharmacologic With Radiopharmacologic Stress Testing

 Pharmacologic with radiopharmacologic stress testing is also called a nuclear stress test.
 It uses medicine to stress your heart and make it work just as it does when you exercise.
-A radioactive dye is also used to help compare blood flow to your heart at rest and during stress.
+A radioactive liquid is also used to help compare blood flow to your heart at rest and during stress.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-You may have an allergic reaction to the dye.
+You may have an allergic reaction to the liquid.
 A reaction can cause nausea, vomiting, or trouble breathing.
 The test may cause you to feel dizzy, lightheaded, and weak.
 You may feel your heart throbbing or have extra heartbeats, chest pains, or a heart attack.

 The week before your test: